Yehongqiu-lab/meituan-coupon-roi/data_spec.md

 - **Transactions without Coupon_id:** Two cases — (1) coupon used but missed, inferred via the **Reconciliation rules** introduced below; (2) no coupon applied.
 - **Repeated Coupon Use** A user shows multiple transactions with the same Coupon_id despite a one-time receiving record.
 - **Repeated Coupon Receipt:** A user receives a same Coupon_id on different days.
+- **Actual benefit differs from what's stated:** When a coupon is actually redeemed, the actual benefit/reduced amount might be different from what's stated in receipt.
+It differs based on situations.

 # Intermediate Data Processing: